 - When a man overcomes his anger, controls his lust, abandons the desire for fame, and is dislodged from the illusion of Maya (the illusion of mundane existence), then the divine figures that come in it are called Kundalini Shakti.

-- After knowing that omnipotent God by yoga, the inexplicable knot of the heart is cut off.
+- After knowing that omnipotent God through yoga, the inexplicable knot of the heart is cut off.
 All doubts are removed, and the sins committed in the future are destroyed; that is, knowing God, the person does not commit sins in the future.